-You can also charge the device using the USB cable provided.
-The port on the device is below the call button on the side of the device (where the lights flash).
+You can also charge the Panic Tracker using the USB cable provided.
+The port on the Panic Tracker is below the call button on the side of the Panic Tracker (where the lights flash).

-Your device will be fully charged when the red light on the docking station goes off.
-You can also check your devices battery status using the following steps:
+Your Panic Tracker will be fully charged when the red light on the docking station goes off.
+You can also check your Panic Tracker battery status using the following steps:

 - Go into the Namola App